 It can be broken down into three questions:

-1. The first question is, “Is the person able to make the decision (with support if required)?”
+1. The first question is, "Is the person able to make the decision – see below - (with support if required)?"
 If so, no further steps in the assessment process are needed.

 Many factors can affect a person’s capacity such as:

-Anybody who claims that a person lacks capacity should be able to show on the balance of probabilities, that the person lacks capacity to make a particular decision, at the time it needs to be made.
-This means being able to show that it is more likely that the person lacks the capacity to make the decision in question at the time it needs to be made.
+Anybody who claims that a person lacks capacity should be able to show reasonable belief, that the person lacks capacity to make a particular decision, at the time it needs to be made.
+This means being able to show that it is more likely than not.
 The person does not have to 'prove' that they have capacity.

 As stated earlier, this can be broken down into three questions: